 - Customer acknowledges that export laws and regulations of the United States and European territories may apply to materials delivered by Canonical under this Agreement.
 Customer agrees that such export control laws and regulations govern its use of materials and will comply with all such laws and regulations.
 Customer will not export, directly or indirectly, such materials in violation of these laws or regulations, or use them for any purpose prohibited by these laws.

 13. Governing law

-- If Customer is an entity registered in the United States of America, Canada, or Mexico, this Agreement and any non-contractual obligations arising from this Agreement will be governed by and construed in accordance with the laws of the State of New York (USA) and any the parties submit to the exclusive jurisdiction of the Federal and State courts located in the State of New York (USA).
+- If Customer is an entity registered in the United States of America, Canada, or Mexico, this Agreement, each Order, and any non-contractual obligations arising from this Agreement will be governed by and construed in accordance with the laws of the State of New York (USA) and any the parties submit to the exclusive jurisdiction of the Federal and State courts located in the State of New York (USA).
 In all other cases, this Agreement and any non-contractual obligations arising from this Agreement will be governed by and construed in accordance with the laws of England, and the parties submit to the exclusive jurisdiction of the courts of England.

 - The preceding exclusive jurisdiction requirement does not apply to the extent a party seeks immediate injunctive relief (for example, in connection with a breach or impending breach of confidentiality obligations) that would not be reasonably effective unless obtained in the jurisdiction of the conduct at issue.